a7medabid/ATM-system/README.md

 ATM System Simulator
+This repository contains a university project developed as part of our coursework at the Faculty of Artificial Intelligence

 Project Overview
 A graphical ATM simulator built to demonstrate Object-Oriented Programming (OOP) concepts.
 The system uses a C++ backend to handle core financial logic and transactions, connected to a responsive web-based frontend interface.